reqable/re-editor/README.md

 [中文版本](./README_CN.md)

-`Re-Editor` is a powerful lightweight code editor component and a module in the [Reqable](https://reqable.com) project.
-It can be used as a simple text component or to develop a code editor with complex functions.
+`Re-Editor` is a powerful lightweight text and code editor widget and a module in the [Reqable](https://reqable.com) project.
+It can be used as a simple text area or to develop a code editor with complex functions.
 Unlike Flutter's default `TextField` component, `Re-Editor` is specifically tailored for the display and input of multi-line text and offers the following features:

 - Two-way horizontal and vertical scrolling.
 - Text syntax highlighting.